TrellixVulnTeam/swahilipython_SCMU/Doc/library/modules.rst

 Importing Modules
 *****************

-The modules described in this chapter provide new ways to import other Python modules and hooks for customizing the import process.
+The modules described in this chapter provide new ways to agiza other Python modules and hooks for customizing the agiza process.

 The full list of modules described in this chapter is: